COMD 1100 – Graphic Design Principles 1

 Your Design Journal will help you develop working method that should help you discover a personal process and enhance the development of your visual language.

 The Design Journal should include but not be limited to the following:

 - Daily assignment: Will be announced online and in class.

-- May also include a reflection question on areas of contemporary design and making.
+- The assignment may also include a reflection question on areas of contemporary design and making.

 - Visual and written materials: daily inspiration, thoughts, ideas, notes, handouts, etc.